VladislavErmakovich/1semestr/README.md

-# This repository was created to save laboratory and practical works in various disciplines.
+# This repository was created to save laboratory works for FAAR